MicrosoftDocs/memdocs/sccm/core/migration/determine-whether-to-migrate-data.md

 With the exception of the distribution point site system role and the computers that host distribution points, no infrastructure (which includes sites, site system roles, or computers that host a site system role), migrates, transfers, or can be shared between hierarchies.

  Although you cannot migrate server infrastructure, you can migrate Configuration Manager clients between hierarchies.
 Client migration involves migrating the data that clients use from the source hierarchy to the destination hierarchy, and then installing or reassigning the client software so that the client then reports to the new hierarchy.

 After you install a client to the new hierarchy and the client submits its data, its unique Configuration Manager ID helps Configuration Manager associate the data that you previously migrated with each client computer.

- The functionality provided by migration helps you maintain investments that you have made in configurations and deployments while letting you take full advantage of core changes in the product first (which was first introduced in System Center 2012 Configuration Manager and then continued in System Center Configuration Manager).
-These changes include a simplified Configuration Manager hierarchy that uses fewer sites and resources, and the improved processing by usingfrom native 64-bit code that runs on 64-bit hardware.
+ The functionality that's provided by migration helps you maintain investments that you have made in configurations and deployments while letting you take full advantage of core changes in the product first (which was first introduced in System Center 2012 Configuration Manager and then continued in System Center Configuration Manager).
+These changes include a simplified Configuration Manager hierarchy that uses fewer sites and resources, and the improved processing that comes from using native 64-bit code that runs on 64-bit hardware.

  For information about the versions of Configuration Manager that migration supports, see [Prerequisites for migration in System Center Configuration Manager](../../core/migration/prerequisites-for-migration.md).